ludus-leonis/FreeBeeGee/docs/troubleshooting.md

 ## How to use snapshots

 A snapshot is a `*.zip` files (a.k.a. savegame or backup) of your room.
 You can obtain it by using the download icon on the bottom left.
-You can use it to continue your game on the same or a different server - if the server admin enabled snapshot uploads.
+You can use it to continue your game on the same or a different server - if the other server admin enabled snapshot uploads.
 See the [install instructions](INSTALL.md) how to do this.

-Assuming snapshot upload is enabled on your server, you will see the sentence *You may also upload a snapshot instead* below the template dropdown:
+Assuming snapshot upload is enabled on a server, you will see the sentence *You may also upload a snapshot instead* below the snapshot dropdown:

 <img src="troubleshooting-snapshot1.png" width="320px">